-In this Guide:

-- all references made to Sections.
-Parts or Divisions relate to the Land Tax Act 1936 unless otherwise specified. - a reference to the Commissioner is a reference to the Commissioner of State Taxation.
+In this Guide all references made to Sections, Parts or Divisions relate to the Land Tax Act 1936 unless otherwise specified.

 I hope you find this Guide to be helpful and I welcome any comments or suggestions that would help RevenueSA to improve it.